legends07/M2-Embedded_EnergyMeter/1_Requirements/Readme.md

 # Requirements
 ## Introduction
-In this project the user can easily convert any number system such as: Binary to decimal, octal, hexadecimal.
-Decimal to binary, octal, hexadecimal.
-Octal to binary, decimal, hexadecimal.
-Hexadecimal to binary, decimal, octal.
+In this project the user can help user retro fit a smart engergy meter on top of the exisinting system.

 ## Research